codingforeveryone/READMEs/string-dissection-and-manipulation.md

 // The output will be 101 which is the character code for lowercase "e".
 ```

-Their is one another method available on String constructor called `fromCharCode()`.
+There is one another method available on String constructor called `fromCharCode()`.
 This methods takes one or more character code and convert them into a string.
 Reverse of `charCodeAt()`.

 ```javascript
 console.log(String.fromCharCode(104 , 101 , 108 ,108 , 111));